Magneth01/alx-system_engineering-devops/README.md

-This is the folder Readme file
+This is Shell permission project